Is Basmati Rice Gluten Free?

 Energy support: Basmati rice is a solid carbohydrate source, so it can help refill glycogen after a workout or a long shift.
 That makes it useful for meal preppers who want steady fuel without a lot of prep time.

-- Low-fat base: Plain gluten-free Basmati Rice is naturally low in fat, which leaves room for olive oil, avocado, nuts, or lean protein on the plate.
+- Low-fat base: Plain basmati rice is naturally low in fat, which leaves room for olive oil, avocado, nuts, or lean protein on the plate.
 I like that flexibility for people who want balanced meals without a heavy feel.

 - Digestive comfort: Many readers find rice easier to tolerate than richer grains or heavily seasoned sides.
 In my experience, simple basmati bowls can be a helpful fallback on days when the stomach feels touchy.